microsoftgraph/dataconnect-solutions/README.md

 ## [Analyze Microsoft 365 emails](samples/moveO365datatoazure/README.md)

-In this sample you will use Microsoft Graph data connect to analyze emails from an organization in Microsoft 365 to find subject matter experts on specific topics.
+In this sample you will use Microsoft Graph Data Connect to analyze emails from an organization in Microsoft 365 to find subject matter experts on specific topics.

 ## [Using Microsoft 365 data with Azure analytics to build intelligent applications](samples/whoknowswho/README.md)

-In this sample you will use Microsoft Graph data connect brings Microsoft 365 data and Azure resources to independent software vendors (ISVs).
+In this sample you will use Microsoft Graph Data Connect brings Microsoft 365 data and Azure resources to independent software vendors (ISVs).
 This system enables ISVs to build intelligent applications with Microsoft's most valuable data and best development tools.
 Microsoft 365 customers will gain innovative or industry-specific applications that enhance their productivity while keeping full control over their data.
 For more information, see [Overview](https://github.com/OfficeDev/MS-Graph-Data-Connect/wiki)

 ## Give us your feedback